-If a player believes that the referee has failed to call a foul, he must protest to the referee before his/her opponent takes his/her next shot.
+If a player believes that the referee has failed to call a foul, he must protest to the referee before their opponent takes the next shot.
 If the player fails to do so, the foul is considered to have not occurred.